Spinal Block versus Epidural Block

 *As for risk factors, spinal block and epidural share some features.
-In both procedures there is risk for infection and chance that the dura will pierced, which can result in development of headaches that may come and go for months.
+In both procedures, there is risk for infection and the chance that the dura will be pierced, which can result in the development of headaches that may come and go for months.
 Generally, greater potential problems result from an epidural including allergic reaction, though this may also occur to any anesthetic in a spinal block, back troubles, damage to nerves, and occasionally fever.

 A patient receiving an epidural for pain relief typically receives a combination of local anesthetics and opioids.
 This combination works better than either type of drug used alone.
 Common local anesthetics include lidocaine, bupivacaine, ropivacaine, and chloroprocaine.
 Common opioids include morphine, fentanyl, sufentanil, and meperidine.
 These are injected in relatively small doses.
 Occasionally other agents may be used, such as clonidine or ketamine.
 For a short procedure, the anesthetist may introduce a single dose of medication (the "bolus" technique).
 This will eventually wear off.
 Thereafter, the anesthetist may repeat the bolus provided the catheter remains undisturbed.
 For a prolonged effect, a continuous infusion of drugs may be employed.

 v A common solution for epidural infusion in childbirth or for postoperative analgesia is 0.2% ropivacaine or 0.125% bupivacaine, with 2 μg/mL of fentanyl added.
 This solution is infused at a rate between 4 and 14 mL/hour, following a loading dose to initiate the nerve block.